nusrathnuha-io/Movie_explore/README.md

 - **Responsive Design**: MUI props (`xs`, `sm`) in `Cards.js`, `Favorites.js`, `movie.js`.
 - **Consistent Favorites UI**: Dark `#333333` buttons across components.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit changes: `git commit -m "Add your feature"`
-4. Push to branch: `git push origin feature/your-feature`
-5. Open a pull request.

-Ensure code follows ESLint rules and includes tests where applicable.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or feedback, open an issue on GitHub or contact [your-username].
+For questions or feedback, open an issue on GitHub or contact Nusrath Nuha
 ---

 Built with ❤️ using React and TMDB API.